 In my free time, I love many typical Colorado outdoor activities: skiing, hiking, and running.
 I have written a running blog for ten years at 50by25.com, which includes personal stories as well as race reports from my quest to run a marathon in every U.S. state, which I accomplished in 2009, breaking the world record as the youngest woman to do so.
 I’d like to apply my social media savvy to my role as Trustee, regularly blogging about my thoughts on key decisions in an easy-to-understand format so that residents can better stay abreast of critical issues.
 I’ve heard from so many neighbors that they aren’t sure what’s going on with the town, and I’d like to improve the town’s digital footprint to make it easy for residents to access news and information virtually.
 In particular, I’d like to explore how we can allow people to call into town meetings and be able to voice opinions even if they can’t physically attend.
 It’s a big goal of mine to get more residents involved with the town!

-I’m very passionate about helping the community, and currently volunteer once a week with a few organizations: Denver Rescue Mission (food service and one-on-one mentoring), Tutormate (tutoring second graders in reading), Freedom Service Dogs of America (caring for / fostering service dogs), the International Rescue Committee (helping new refugees settle into life in Colorado), and Boulder County Parks & Open Space (teaching children about local history).
+I’m very passionate about helping the community, and currently volunteer regularly with a few organizations: Denver Rescue Mission (food service and one-on-one mentoring), Tutormate (tutoring second graders in reading), Freedom Service Dogs of America (caring for / fostering service dogs), the International Rescue Committee (helping new refugees settle into life in Colorado), and Boulder County Parks & Open Space (teaching children about local history).
 To make time for my responsibilities as Trustee, I plan to scale back on some of these volunteering commitments; representing our town is a top priority for me and I want to ensure I give it the time it deserves.

 At home, I enjoy reading (I aim to read 100 books a year; you can see my reviews and recommendations here on Goodreads), playing piano, and cooking.
 I am co-organizer of the Superior “cookblog” club; we come together once a month for a potluck dinner, where we all choose recipes from the same cooking blog so we can form a well-rounded opinion of the blog.
 Let me know if you’d like to join us and I’m happy to invite you to our next event!
 I frequently host dinner parties at my home for friends and neighbors, and am also a regular attendee at the town’s First Fridays.
 I think the First Fridays are a wonderful opportunity to learn more about town issues and have candid discussions with Trustees and other residents; if elected, I look forward to continuing this tradition.